fruitpunch-ai-code/epoch-14/README.md

-# Fruitpunch AI code epoch-10: Convolutional Autoencoder
+# Fruitpunch AI code epoch-14: Amazon Reviews Classificatoin using NLP
 AI Code is an initiative by fruitpunch where students can learn to apply AI together by solving a challenge under supervision of an expert.
 This repository contains the challenge files for epoch 14.

 # Challenge description